ChristophePRAT/Tetris-Cpp/README.md

 ```

 Quick note about the parameters:
-- `-m 1` is for training a simple genetic mutation without neural networks
+- `-m 0` is for training a simple genetic mutation without neural networks
-- `-m 2` is for training a DQN
+- `-m 1` is for training a DQN
-- `-m 3` is for training a Genetic Neural Network
+- `-m 2` is for training a Genetic Neural Network
+- `-m 3` is for using a custom heuristic to play the game

 ## Game
 Tetris is an arcade game created by Alexey Pajitnov in 1984.
 The game consists of a matrix of 10x20 cells, where the player has to place the falling pieces in a way that they form a line.
 When a line is formed, it disappears and the player scores points.
 The game ends when the pieces reach the top of the matrix.